UC Research Institute for Sport and Exercise

-Members of the Sport and Exercise Medicine research group work closely with staff involved in injury prevention and athlete availability programs across Australia’s National Sports Institute and Academies Network with RISE currently being the Australian sector lead in industry-partnership workplace embedded doctoral student programs.
+Members of the Sport and Exercise Medicine research group work closely with staff involved in injury prevention and athlete availability programs at the Australian Institute of Sport and across Australia’s National Sports Institutes and Academies network with UCRISE currently being the Australian sector lead in industry-partnership workplace embedded doctoral student programs.

-Currently, members of RISE’s Sport and Exercise Medicine theme collaborate with colleagues in the Faculty of Science and Technology developing algorithms for better analysis of CT images of sports injuries and in developing AI interventions for early recognition of mental health issues in athletes.
-The effectiveness of exercise on aging, body composition and balance in older persons and Parkinson's disease is also being investigated along with mechanisms for improving child and adolescent balance development.
+Currently, members of UCRISE’s Sport and Exercise Medicine theme collaborate with colleagues in the Faculty of Science and Technology developing algorithms for better analysis of CT images of sports injuries and in developing AI interventions for early recognition of mental health issues in athletes.
+The effectiveness of exercise on aging, body composition and balance in older persons is also being investigated along with mechanisms for improving child and adolescent balance development.

-RISE Sport and Exercise Medicine research staff and doctoral students undertake research achieving international recognition, with ongoing projects with NASA, the microgravity somatosensory project and Nottingham University (UK) and Wingate Institute (Israel) examining human somatosensory enhancement.
+UCRISE Sport and Exercise Medicine research staff and doctoral students undertake research achieving international recognition, with ongoing projects with NASA, the microgravity somatosensory project, with Massachusetts Institute of Technology, the Earth, Moon and Mars Gravity Project and with Wingate Institute (Israel) examining human somatosensory enhancement in high performance occupations.

 Physical literacy involves the ability to move effectively, the desire to move, the perceptual abilities that support effective movement, the confidence and assurance to attempt movement challenges, and the ability to interact effectively with the environment and other individuals.